oca-john/academic-page/index.md

 <img src="ocas-logo.png" title="logo" height="30" width="90">

 I'm Xi Zhang.

-Welcome to my academic page.
+Welcome to my academic page!

 Text can be **bold**, _italic_, ~~strikethrough~~ or `keyword`.

-There should be whitespace between paragraphs.

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.